derekxkwan/pdkvabs/README.md

 - dkcospan~ - cosine-based equal-power panner
 - dklinpan~ - linear panner
 - dkstpan~ - stereo-to-stereo panning

-VANILLA SIGNAL BINOPS
-- dkeq~ - equal to
-- dkge~ - greater than or equal to
-- dkgt~ - greater than
-- dkle~ - less than or equal to
-- dklt~ - less than
-- dkne~ - not equal to

 STRUCTURE
 - pdkst-init - clear scalars and init iterating over given element